 The basic design for most open shelves is a flat board at the bottom supported by wooden or metallic brackets.
 But why not try something different?

+That’s where wood cubbies come in.
 Wood cubbies are simply cubed shelves with no doors attached.
-Thus, they inherently carry the basic box design of closed shelves, albeit with no doors.
+Thus, they inherently have the basic box design of closed shelves, albeit without doors.

 These cubbies look amazing in an all-white kitchen with modern, flush cabinetry at the top and bottom.

+Wait, you can use closed shelves at the top, too?
 Yes.
-Wood cubbies serve as extra storage in most cases, which you can put on top of your current top shelving.
-Thus, they make for
+Wood cubbies usually serve as extra storage, which you can put on top of your current top shelving.

 59. Wood Shelves with Rails